-The mission of Academy - South is to establish a positive and supportive learning community in which we strive to foster the consistent fulfillment of high academic and behavioral expectations.
+The mission of New Endeavors is to establish a positive and supportive learning community in which the students will develop the academic, emotional and life skills to be successful in life beyond high school.
 We will facilitate the growth of positive peer and adult relationships, appropriate social skills, and the acceptance of personal responsibility for behaviors and choices.
 We expect that all members of the learning community will facilitate student transition into productive and constructive adulthood.